David Bean (judge): Early life and education

 David Bean was born on 25 March 1954, the son of High Court judge Sir George Bean.
-He was educated at St Paul's School, an all-boys private school in Barnes, London.
-He studied law at Trinity Hall, Cambridge, graduating from the University of Cambridge with a Bachelor of Arts (BA) degree.
+He was educated at St Paul's School, an all-boys independent school in Barnes, London.
+He studied law at Trinity Hall, Cambridge between 1972 and 1975, graduating from the University of Cambridge with a first-class honours Bachelor of Arts (BA) degree.
+He was President of the Cambridge Union in Lent term 1975.
+He previously served as Treasurer of the Society of Labour Lawyers.